 - Turkey’s total vaccine quantities might be higher than recorded, as specific numbers were undisclosed.

 - China has offered vaccines to Nepal under “grant assistance”, which is not a complete donation.

 - Iraq and Kazakhstan have received vaccines that are assumed to be purchased from China.

-- Ethiopia has received donated vaccines from the Chinese Red Cross Society.
+- Several countries have received donated vaccines directly from the Chinese Red Cross Society.